-Factors that affect training and how often players increase attributes and/or positions are: ratings of assistant manager and coaches, player age, training intensity, player condition, player rating.
+Factors that affect training and how often players increase attributes and/or positions are: player potential, ratings of assistant manager and coaches, player age, training intensity, player condition, player rating.
 Players can raise both position and attributes, but it is unlikely.

 Effects of training: If the player trains both attribute and position he will lose anywhere from 20 to 40 condition.
 If he trains for attribute or position only, he will lose from 15 to 30 condition.
 Training restores anywhere from 7 to 12 condition, so the final loss is the score of gain and loss.
 Resting will restore from 30 to 50 condition.

 Players will keep track of the previous training sessions (positions and attributes) that a player had trained for.
 The more he trains for one position or attribute; the better the possibility to have a skill increase.
 Please keep in mind that when a player does have an increase, the counter will reset and start-over.

 When assigning players to specific training/rest actions, the action images will show the players actions for the current day.